pbottari/Cybersecurity-/Forensics/National Gallery.md

 To simplify, not all emails and text messages found will be shown here.

 - Artifact #: 1
-Timestamp: Tue, 6/19/2012 14:38:59
+  - Timestamp: Tue, 6/19/2012 14:38:59
-Type: email
+  - Type: email
-Header Information:
-From: perrypatsum@yahoo.com (Perry Patsum)
-To: coralbluetwo@hotmail.com (Coral Bluetwo)
+  - Header Information: From: perrypatsum@yahoo.com (Perry Patsum) To: coralbluetwo@hotmail.com (Coral Bluetwo)
-Key Information:
-Subject: Crazy Dave by the VMs	Pat (Perry) emails Tracy (Coral) with instructions to install a Virtual Machine hidden in an audio file: crazydave1.mp3
+  - Key Information: Subject: Crazy Dave by the VMs - Pat (Perry) emails Tracy (Coral) with instructions to install a Virtual Machine hidden in an audio file: crazydave1.mp3
-Evidence Location: ~/INBOX.mbox/Message/3896FC6F
+  - Evidence Location: ~/INBOX.mbox/Message/3896FC6F

 - Artifact #: 2
-Timestamp: Thu, 7/5/2012 12:58:41
+  - Timestamp: Thu, 7/5/2012 12:58:41
-Type: email
+  - Type: email
-Header Information:
-From: woina.honril@m57.biz
-To:  coralbluetwo@hotmail.com (Coral Bluetwo)
+  - Header Information: From: woina.honril@m57.biz To:  coralbluetwo@hotmail.com (Coral Bluetwo)
-Key Information:
-Subject: Busy	Message body: I didn’t.
+  - Key Information: Subject: Busy - Message body: I didn’t.
-Evidence Location: ~/INBOX.mbox/Message/F3F4EB95
+  - Evidence Location: ~/INBOX.mbox/Message/F3F4EB95

 - Artifact #: 3
-Timestamp: Mon; 07/09/2012, 07:47:53
+  - Timestamp: Mon; 07/09/2012, 07:47:53
-Type: email
+  - Type: email
-Header Information:
-From: tracysumtwelve@gmail.com (Tracy Sumtwelve)
-To: coralbluetwo@hotmail.com (Coral Bluetwo)
+  - Header Information: From: tracysumtwelve@gmail.com (Tracy Sumtwelve) To: coralbluetwo@hotmail.com (Coral Bluetwo) -Key Information: Subject: things - Attachment: Documents.zip
-Key Information:
-Subject: things	Documents.zip
-Evidence Location: ~/INBOX.mbox/Message/8A3BD06F
+  - Evidence Location: ~/INBOX.mbox/Message/8A3BD06F

 - Artifact #: 4
-Timestamp: Tue; 07/10/2012 08:24:58
+  - Timestamp: Tue; 07/10/2012 08:24:58
-Type: email
+  - Type: email
-Header Information:
-From: patsumtwelve@gmail.com (Pat TeesumTwelve)
-To: coralbluetwo@hotmail.com (Coral Bluetwo)
+  - Header Information: From: patsumtwelve@gmail.com (Pat TeesumTwelve) To: coralbluetwo@hotmail.com (Coral Bluetwo)
-Key Information:
-Subject: fwd: can’t pass up
-Forward emails from King Kthings (throne1966@hotmail.com) about what they need to make things happen for the heist at the national gallery.
+  - Key Information: Subject: fwd: can’t pass up - Forward emails from King Kthings (throne1966@hotmail.com) about what they need to make things happen for the heist at the national gallery.
 Attachment: needs.txt is a pdf file which was saved with a wrong extension.
-Evidence Location: ~/INBOX.mbox/Message/9F0508B8
+  - Evidence Location: ~/INBOX.mbox/Message/9F0508B8

 - Artifact #: 5
-Timestamp: 6/12/2012 21:25:04
+  - Timestamp: 6/12/2012 21:25:04
-Type: SMS
+  - Type: SMS
-Header Information:  From Pat to Tracy
+  - Header Information:  From Pat to Tracy
-Key Information: Pat asksTracy about her plans for the weekend Evidence Location: SMS.db
+  - Key Information: Pat asksTracy about her plans for the weekend
+  - Evidence Location: SMS.db

 - Artifact #: 6
-Timestamp: 6/13/2012 17:30:28
+  - Timestamp: 6/13/2012 17:30:28
-Type: SMS
+  - Type: SMS
-Header Information:  From Terry to Tracy
+  - Header Information:  From Terry to Tracy
-Key Information: I'm going out with dad after school for pizza!
+  - Key Information: I'm going out with dad after school for pizza!
 Thought I'd let you know if you planned to cook.
-Evidence Location: SMS.db
+  - Evidence Location: SMS.db

 - Artifact #: 7
-Timestamp: 7/10/2012 15:26:19
+  - Timestamp: 7/10/2012 15:26:19
-Type: SMS
+  - Type: SMS
-Header Information:  From Pat to Tracy
+  - Header Information:  From Pat to Tracy
-Key Information: Pat messages Tracy telling her about the email and informing that the attachment needs to be changed to pdf.
+  - Key Information: Pat messages Tracy telling her about the email and informing that the attachment needs to be changed to pdf.
 He asks Tracy to tell this information to Coral.
-Evidence Location: SMS.db
+  - Evidence Location: SMS.db

 - Artifact #: 8
-Timestamp: 7/10/2012 15:58:04
+  - Timestamp: 7/10/2012 15:58:04
-Type: SMS
+  - Type: SMS
-Header Information:  From Tracy to Pat
+  - Header Information:  From Tracy to Pat
-Key Information:Tracy acknowledges the email and message.
+  - Key Information:Tracy acknowledges the email and message.
-Evidence Location: SMS.db
+  - Evidence Location: SMS.db

 - Artifact #: 9
-Timestamp: 7/11/2012 12:41:45
+  - Timestamp: 7/11/2012 12:41:45
-Type: SMS
+  - Type: SMS
-Header Information:  From Carry to Tracy
+  - Header Information:  From Carry to Tracy
-Key Information: Carry messages Tracy informing that she is almost there (National Gallery) Evidence Location: SMS.db
+  - Key Information: Carry messages Tracy informing that she is almost there (National Gallery)
+  - Evidence Location: SMS.db

 ## Some of the timestamps: